Shibsterr/FABLAB_Accounting/README.md

 - [ ] Visually make it look nicer (Better colors and such)
 - [ ] Update the splashscreen if needed
 - [ ] Calendar viewing for normal users to see which days are unavailable and allow them to assing one (Could just store it inside the database)
+- [ ] Change whatStat method inside NewEquipmentFragment its not dynamic currently and wont work.